Taxes and discounts calculated in checkout.

 This is the month of stars!
 Perfect timing as we often get to view the stars and gorgeous constellations on late summer nights.
-The Henry family was in Missouri this month during the Sew Along, but we are continuing with three gorgeous star blocks as we approach the finish line for our Farm Girl Vintage Sampler quilt.
+We are continuing with three gorgeous star blocks as we approach the finish line for our Farm Girl Vintage Sampler quilt.
 Simple, Spring & Summer are our featured blocks this month.
 The biggest take away while sewing these was squaring up each unit as you stitched each section of your block.
 It made a world of difference for accuracy and block size, so let's get started...

 Psssst!
 If you're just joining us and want to get in on the fun with a darling and perfect collage of farm girl fabric, then check out the Farm Girl Vintage fabric and accessories collection here.
 You can get the book here, too!